mermaid-js/mermaid/docs/theming.md

     a --> b
 ```

-The easiest way to make a custom theme is to start with the base theme, the theme named base and just modify these variables:
-* primaryColor   - the base color for the theme

-More specific color variables it is possible to change:
-* lineColor
-* textColor

 Here is an example of a showcase flowchart with theme set to base, with the default variables set:
 ```mermaid